LuisDiazR-Dev/LuisDiazR-Dev.github.io/README.md

-# My portfolio as Full Stack Web Developer
+# My portfolio as Full Stack Web Developer Ver.2

+## My portfolio as Full Stack Web Developer

 Based on the designs of: